- Request that one IRB review proposed multi-site clinical protocols on behalf of all involved IRBs

 |Request single or consolidated IRB review for a multi-site study.||IRB Cede Review Request|

-The Harvard Catalyst Regulatory Foundations, Ethics, and Law Program and institutional review boards (IRBs) covering 24 Harvard Catalyst-participating institutions developed the IRB Cede Review Request form to support the Master Reciprocal IRB Reliance Agreement and help facilitate multi-site human studies.
-The form may be used for any multi-site studies which involve at least one Harvard Catalyst-participating institution.
+The IRB Cede Review Request form supports the Master Reciprocal IRB Reliance Agreement and facilitates multi-site human studies.
+The form may be used for any multi-site study that involves at least one Harvard Catalyst-participating institution.

-MIT-affiliated investigators should contact Catherine Ricciardi to request an eCommons ID.
+MIT-affiliated investigators should first contact Catherine Ricciardi to request an eCommons ID.

-Other non-Harvard-affiliated investigators should contact their IRB administrators for guidance on requesting IRB reliance.
-Investigators not affiliated with a Harvard Catalyst-participating institution may work with a Harvard Catalyst-collaborating investigator to request reliance via the IRB Cede Review Request form or, if not collaborating with a Harvard Catalyst investigator, communicate with their institution's IRB Cede Review Request contact for specific instructions on how to request IRB reliance under the Reciprocal Common Reliance Agreement.
+Investigators not affiliated with a Harvard Catalyst participating institution may work with a Harvard Catalyst-collaborating investigator to request reliance via the IRB Cede Review Request form or, if not collaborating with a Harvard Catalyst investigator, communicate with their institution's IRB Cede Review Request contact for specific instructions on how to request IRB reliance under the Reciprocal Common Reliance Agreement.

 In order to request ceded review, investigators should complete and submit a cede review request prior to submitting their IRB application.